jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (5) This section does not prevent the Corporation from using any other agent for the purposes of levy collection.

 ### 246 Information available to Corporation
-(1) The purpose of this section is to enable the Corporation to establish liability for levies under this Part effectively in relation to employers, self-employed persons, and private domestic workers, and to shareholder-employees to whom section RD 3(2) to (4) of the Income Tax Act 2007 applies.
+(1) The purpose of this section is to enable the Corporation to establish liability for levies under this Part effectively in relation to employers, self-employed persons, and private domestic workers, and to shareholder-employees to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies.
 (2) The Corporation may, for the purposes of this section, from time to time request the Commissioner to provide a list of all those employers, self-employed persons, private domestic workers, and shareholder-employees, or of any category of those employers, self-employed persons, private domestic workers, and shareholder-employees as the Corporation may specify.
-(3) The list is to include the names of the employers, self-employed persons, and private domestic workers, and shareholder-employees to whom section RD 3(2) to (4) of the Income Tax Act 2007 applies, their addresses and ACC file numbers, and (if available) the time at which the employers, self-employed persons, private domestic workers, and shareholder-employees became or ceased to be employers, self-employed persons, private domestic workers, or shareholder-employees.
+(3) The list is to include the names of the employers, self-employed persons, and private domestic workers, and shareholder-employees to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies, their addresses and ACC file numbers, and (if available) the time at which the employers, self-employed persons, private domestic workers, and shareholder-employees became or ceased to be employers, self-employed persons, private domestic workers, or shareholder-employees.
-(4) The Corporation may request the Commissioner to provide any information relating to an employer's, self-employed person's, or private domestic worker's industry classification and the total amount paid by an employer or a private domestic worker as earnings as an employee, or as earnings as a shareholder-employee to whom section RD 3(2) to (4) of the Income Tax Act 2007 applies, or (in the case of a self-employed person) the earnings as a self-employed person that the Corporation may specify for the purposes of this section.
+(4) The Corporation may request the Commissioner to provide any information relating to an employer's, self-employed person's, or private domestic worker's industry classification and the total amount paid by an employer or a private domestic worker as earnings as an employee, or as earnings as a shareholder-employee to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies, or (in the case of a self-employed person) the earnings as a self-employed person that the Corporation may specify for the purposes of this section.
 (4A) The Corporation may also request the Commissioner to provide any of the following information:
-  (a) whether an employer, self-employed person, private domestic worker, or shareholder-employee to whom section RD 3(2) to (4) of the Income Tax Act 2007 applies has a tax agent and, if so, the tax agent's name and contact details:
+  (a) whether an employer, self-employed person, private domestic worker, or shareholder-employee to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies has a tax agent and, if so, the tax agent's name and contact details:
-  (b) for an employer, self-employed person, private domestic worker, or shareholder-employee to whom section RD 3(2) to (4) of the Income Tax Act 2007 applies who is an individual, whether the individual is deceased and, if so,—
+  (b) for an employer, self-employed person, private domestic worker, or shareholder-employee to whom section RD 3B or RD 3C of the Income Tax Act 2007 applies who is an individual, whether the individual is deceased and, if so,—
     (i) the individual's date of death; and
     (ii) the name and contact details of the administrator or executor of the individual's estate.
 (4B) In this section, tax agent has the same meaning as in section 3 of the Tax Administration Act 1994.